Cryptech-Services/metrixlgp-docs/docs/lgp/autogovernor.md

 ## Usage in the Metrix LGP

 In the case of the Metrix LGP, the LiquidGovernance contract is the owner of every AutoGovernor enrolled through it.
 The LiquidGovernance contract allows the owner of a specific <Highlight color="#bf96c6">**g**</Highlight> token authority over the AutoGovernor.
-When rewards are received by the LiquidGovernance contract they are distribued a 20% to the <Highlight color="#bf96c6">**g**</Highlight> token holder abd 80% to the Metrix LGP liquidity pool.
+When rewards are received by the LiquidGovernance contract they are distribued a `20%` to the <Highlight color="#bf96c6">**g**</Highlight> token holder and `80%` to the Metrix LGP liquidity pool.

 ## Contract Details